Design Studio 1995: “Urban Regeneration and Housing in a Transitional Economy: Lublin, Poland,” Seminar Curriculum

 Abstract

-Between 1994 and 1999, David C. Jones was a visiting lecturer at the Unit for Housing and Urbanization.
-Jones lead seminars in the GDS International Training Programs for urban development practitioners.
+Between 1994 and 1999, David C. Jones was a visiting lecturer at the Unit for Housing and Urbanization at Harvard University’s Graduate School of Design.
+Jones lead seminars in the Unit’s International Training Programs for urban development practitioners.
 His contributions from I2UD’s records include the following materials:

 Teaching monographs: